mrismanaziz/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## You know that cemetery up the road?
+People are dying to get in there.